 In addition, there are risk sub-participations/guarantees from other, generally domestic banks.
+The creditworthiness of the guarantor is monitored in connection with the annual review of the value of collateral as well as receivables.
+The relevant banks all have a maximum credit rating.

 There is no further significant concentration of risk within the hedging instruments.